 What region to choose for offshore software development

 The main objective of Offshoring is to optimize costs or to scale a development team when the company is limited by the local labor market.
 In this connection most frequently preferred regions for offshore software development are the ones having a great number of developers at low hourly rates: Eastern and Central Europe, Asia, Latin America, and Africa.

 Eastern and Central Europe

 Region industry.
 The remote development market is developing fast here: many qualified specialists graduate from higher educational institutions and educational centers and offshore development companies thrive correspondingly.
 By various estimates about 900 000 developers currently work in the region.
 The professional level is quite high.
 As rated by Coursera Global Skills Index 2020 Belarus, Ukraine, Czech Republic, and Poland became leading world countries in learning Web Development, User Experience Design, Cloud Computing, etc.

 Cultural context.
-Most countries of Eastern and Central Europe are considered as high-context cultures, however, some countries (for instance Poland, Belarus, Ukraine) become more low-context due to Western Europe’s impact.
-People are concise and clear when delivering their thoughts, avoid ambiguity, but don’t always show their attitude to the situation clearly.
+Most countries of Eastern and Central Europe are considered high-context cultures, however, some countries (for instance Poland, Belarus, and Ukraine) become more low-context due to Western Europe’s impact.
+People are concise and clear when delivering their thoughts, and avoid ambiguity, but don’t always show their attitude to the situation clearly.
 Employees are task-oriented, fulfill their duties in a timely manner, are ready for changes, and act out of logic.

 Countries: Poland, Belarus, Ukraine, Czech Republic, Russia, Romania, Hungary, Estonia, Bulgaria, Macedonia, etc.